Centre pivot performance check

 Measure the depth applied in a pass at several points along the span-pipe with catch cans or rain gauges.
 Make sure that the sprinkler distribution pattern passes completely over the cans.

-If the average depth differs by more than 5 % from the expected depth (according to the supplied chart), check that the speed of the outer tower is as specified for the required depth.
+If the average depth differs by more than 5 per cent from the expected depth (according to the supplied chart), check that the speed of the outer tower is as specified for the required depth.

-Measure the average speed of the outer tower by measuring the distance travelled in say 5 minutes.
+Measure the average speed of the outer tower by measuring the distance travelled in 5 minutes.

 Ideally, a distribution uniformity measurement with collectors each 2 to 4 metres along two radial lines to a specified standard would be undertaken.
-The distribution uniformity so measured should be 90 % or better.
+The distribution uniformity so measured should be 90 per cent or better.
 This measurement is probably more involved than most farmers are prepared to undertake.
-However, if you are concerned about your pivot's distribution uniformity, check with yoursupplier or seek advice from DEPI Tatura.
+However, if you are concerned about your pivot's distribution uniformity, check with your supplier.

 The distribution uniformity under an end-gun is likely to be significantly lower than for the pivot itself.